Advances in connector, circuit board, and polymer technology have propelled the electrophysiology market forward.

 Developing a custom interconnect system that enables your electrophysiology device to reach peak performance requires technical expertise and experience, so we recommend talking to an interconnect expert.

-If you want to learn more about what it takes to develop a custom interconnect system, download a free copy of our Interconnect Project Checklist.
+If you want to learn more about what it takes to develop a device with a custom interconnect system, download our free eBook.